NokNokMLS/BigDoorWyamBlog/input/posts/2020-05-08-property-up-or-down-what-we-can-tell-so-far.md

 **Options**

-As the forecast costs of this pandemic becomes clearer, we can see that Governments introducing more cash into the economy, again creating inflation.
+As the forecast costs of this pandemic become clearer, we can see that Governments introducing more cash into the economy, again creating inflation.

 To guard against this, many smart investors move their cash into what are called hedges, or safe havens, in the event of inflation.
 These are assets that traditionally mirror any rise in inflation.
 As inflation goes up, so does the asset.